near/near-sandbox/README.md

 # NEAR Sandbox

-Easily run a local NEAR blockchain.
+NEAR Sandbox lets you easily run a local NEAR blockchain.

 NEAR Sandbox is a [custom build](https://github.com/near/nearcore/blob/9f5e20b29f1a15a00fc50d6051b3b44bb6db60b6/Makefile#L67-L69) of the NEAR blockchain optimized for local development and testing.
 If you're familiar with [Ganache for Ethereum](https://www.trufflesuite.com/ganache), this is similar.